karthik-m-11/Mono-Frequency-Transmission-for-Space-Communication/README.md

-# Non-Modulated-Signals-in-Space-Communication
+# Single-Frequency-Signals-for-Space-Communication

 > NOTE:
->  - This project is currently being processed for patent registration.
+>  - This project is currently being processed for patent, so some information may be redacted.
->  - In accordance, relevant files will be redacted until further updates.
->  - However, a summary of the project will still be available in the /docs folder.
->  - Thank you for your understanding.

-Dec 2024 - present
+Dec 2024 - Nov 2025

-Summary: Explored non-modulated transmission aided by a Lyapunov-inspired stability control system
+Summary: Explored single frequency transmission aided by a Lyapunov-inspired stability control system

-Application: Power efficient and secure communication for autonomous satellites
+Application: Power efficient and secure communication for autonomous LEO satellites

 Software Tool Used: MATLAB Simulink